Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: Appendix

 Expanding it in series and retaining up to the linear terms in $\beta J_{12}$ and $1-\eta_0$, we obtain a remarkably simple final expression for the switching field, Eq.~(\ref{APHTZ-Eswsat}).
 As one can see in fig.~\ref{APHTZ-loglog}, despite all the used approximations, $E_{sw}$ given by this expression agrees with the results of direct calculations surprisingly well.

-Curiously, Eq.~(\ref{APHTZ-Eswsat}) can be obtained in a much simpler way, if one uses an empirical fact that at the switching point $\eta_2^-\simeq \eta_1^+$ at low temperatures, and the difference between them is not very significant even at $T$ fairly close to $T^*$ (see fig.~\ref{APHTZ-eta}).
+Curiously, Eq.~(\ref{APHTZ-Eswsat}) can be obtained in a much simpler way, if one uses an empirical fact that at the switching point $\eta_2^-\simeq \eta_1^+$ at low temperatures (see fig.~\ref{APHTZ-eta}).
 Equating $h_{2}^-$ to $h_{1}^+$ and taking into account Eq.~(\ref{etapluseta}), one immediately arrives at Eq.~(\ref{APHTZ-Eswsat}).

 To obtain the temperature dependence of the switching field above $T^*$, we use the condition that the derivative $dP_a/dE_a$ diverges at the second order phase transition point.
 Taking into account the fact that at the transition $\eta_1=-\eta_2\equiv\eta_{sw}$ (see fig.~\ref{APHTZ-eta}) and calculating the derivative at $E_b\neq 0$, we obtain that